soukainak/cpu-monitoring/app-client/README.md

 # CPU load average web application

 This project is a proof-of-concept (POC) for a browser-based CPU load monitoring application.
-The application allows users to view CPU load information in real-time, analyze historical data, and receive alerts for high CPU load or recovery.
+The application allows users to view CPU load information in real-time, analyze historical data and receive alerts for high CPU load or recovery.

 ## Available features